24th March 2026

 Yorkshire’s home to some fantastic petting farms, but we’ve rounded up our favourites.
 Check them out.

 Adorable animals?
 Check.
 Soft play areas?
 Check.
 Tractor rides and cafes?
-Check and double check – it can only be a day out at the petting zoo!
-We have some cracking ones right across Yorkshire, so whether you want to feed a little lamb or cup a baby chicken, you can do all that and more at these Yorkshire petting farms.
+Check and double-check – it can only be a day out at the petting farm!
+We have some cracking ones right across Yorkshire, so whether you want to feed a little lamb or cuddle a baby chicken, you can do all that and more.
+To help you plan a fantastic family day out, we’ve listed our favourite Yorkshire petting farms below.

 Piglets Adventure Farm